-36. The decision and award shall be signed as provided in Rule 34.
-The sole arbitrator or the chairperson of the three-person panel shall send by mail, email or fax the decision and award to the Program Administrator and retain a copy for his or her files.

-The Program Administrator shall provide a signed copy of the decision by to each party and the District Chairperson for his or her files.
-The date the decision and award is mailed shall serve as notice of the commencement of the 30-day agreement to comply with the arbitration decision and award.
-The date the decision and award is mailed shall serve as notice to the parties that the dispute is concluded.
+42. The decision and award shall be signed as provided in Rule 40.
+The sole arbitrator or the chairperson of the three-person panel shall send by mail, email or fax the decision and award to the Program Administrator and the District Chair and retain a copy for his or her files.
+Each party shall be provided a signed copy of the decision.
+The date the decision and award is mailed or otherwise communicated to the parties shall serve as notice of the commencement of the 30-day agreement to comply with the arbitration decision and award.
+The consent to arbitration includes consent to the current prevailing judgment rate of interest on any portion of an award not paid within thirty (30) days after a party is provided with a copy of the arbitration decision, unless the parties previously contractually agreed to other interest terms.
+The date the decision and award is mailed or otherwise communicated to the parties shall serve as notice that the dispute is concluded.